KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 Next, we will install Rust for compiling `tfhe-rs`.

-First, we should install address a few dependencies.
+First, we should install a few dependencies.

 Install `alsa`:
 ```